pedro-salgueiro/training-labs-automation/readme.md

 # Introduction

 Going from manual deployment to continuous deployment can be a hard path.
 One of the toughest challenge is to build increasingly complex virtual environments to simulate common production scenarios.
-This small framework builds a complete lab environment for a training classroom automatically.
-Each trainee gets his own virtual machine, that he can connect to using Remote Desktop.
-You only have to set it up and tell the system how many machines (trainees) to configure.

-The scripts are also useful for setting up testing scenarios and as a demonstration of applying Desired State Configuration (DSC) to implement Configuration Management in your organization.

-# About the classroom virtual labs

-The best option to prepare a class with hands-on is to deliver a clean environment to each trainee.
-But creating a virtual machine for each student for a complex environment like ours manually can be a daunting task.
-With this set of scripts this option is not only viable but easy because it is automatic.
-In the end the lab will look like the next picture.

-![Virtual Lab Overview][lab-overview]
+This small framework builds a complete lab environment.

 # AutomatedLab